dlt-hub/verified-sources/sources/hubspot/README.md

 ---
 title: Hubspot
-description: dlt pipeline for Hubspot API
+description: dlt source for Hubspot API
-keywords: [hubspot api, hubspot pipeline, hubspot]
+keywords: [hubspot api, hubspot source, hubspot]
 ---

 # HubSpot

 HubSpot is a customer relationship management (CRM) software and inbound marketing platform that helps businesses to attract visitors, engage customers, and close leads.

-The `dlt` HubSpot pipeline allows you to automatically load data from HubSpot into a [destination](https://dlthub.com/docs/destinations) of your choice.
+The `dlt` HubSpot source allows you to automatically load data from HubSpot into a [destination](https://dlthub.com/docs/destinations) of your choice.
 It loads data from the following endpoints:

 |API|Data|
 | --- | --- |